HumanSignal/label-studio/docs/source/guide/helm_values.md

 </style>

 Refer to these tables with available Helm chart values for your `lse-values.yaml` file when configuring your Label Studio Enterprise deployment on Kubernetes.
-See [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html) for more.
+For more information, see [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html).

 ## Global parameters

 Global parameters for the Helm chart.

 | Key                                                                         | Type   | Default Value                       | Description                                                                                         |